wanghaitao1993/learngit/readme.txt

-Git is a reference control system.
+Git is a 5agame learngit control system.
-Git is free software.
+Git is busy software.